tartanhacks2022-safeT/pendant-cad/README.md

 # pendant-cad
-CAD files for the pendant
+CAD files for the necklace pendant